Swachh Bharat Mission: Impacts

 Sunita Devi, who was inspired by the campaign, won the Nari Shakti Puraskar award in 2019 for constructing toilets in her village in Jharkhand.

 According to the dashboards maintained by respective ministries, more than 100 million individual household-level toilets have been constructed in rural areas, and 6 million household toilets in urban areas.
 In addition, nearly 6 million community and public toilets have also been constructed in the urban areas.
 Consequently, 4,234 cities and more than 600,000 villages across the country have declared themselves open defecation-free (ODF).

 An independent survey released by Quality Council of India in August 2017, reported that overall national rural "household access to toilet" coverage increased to 62.5%, and usage of toilets to 91.3%.
 Haryana topped the national ranking with 99% of households in rural areas covered and usage of toilets at 100%.
 According to UNICEF, the number of people without a toilet reduced from 550 million to 50 million.
 The World Bank reports that 96% of Indians who have a toilet use it.
 The World Health Organization (WHO) has in its report stated that at least 180,000 diarrhoeal deaths were averted in rural India since the launch of the Swachh Bharat Mission.
 According to a survey carried out in 2018 and published in 2019 by National Statistical Office (NSO), 71% of rural households had access to toilets as of 2018.
 Though this disagreed with the Indian government's claim in 2019 that 95% of rural households had access to toilets, NSO's numbers still indicated a significant improvement over the situation during the previous survey period in 2012, when only 40% of rural households had access to toilets.

+Community participation has played a significant role in sustaining the outcomes of the mission, particularly in urban areas, where local organizations assist in waste segregation, recycling, and behavioral change initiatives.

 A study by Ashoka University concluded that the construction of toilets under the program led to a reduction in incidents of sexual assault against women.
 Toilet access for women has proven to reduce rates of sexual assault.
-Although the SBM itself describes its goal in patriarchal terms, as "preserving the dignity of women", scholars note the incidental benefit of reducing violence against women: between 2014 and 2016, studies estimate sexual assault against women fell by 25 incident per million because of access to toilets.
+Although the SBM itself describes its goal in patriarchal terms, as "preserving the dignity of women", scholars note the incidental benefit of reducing violence against women: between 2014 and 2016, studies estimate sexual assault against women fell by 25 incidents per million because of access to toilets.

 Data from the National Family Health Surveys (NFHS) demonstrate the increase in access to improved sanitation due to SBM.
 Post 2015, 3.4% households gained access to better sanitation as compared to just 1.5% earlier.